-As an ISV who has chosen to build on top of Dynamics 365 or Salesforce.com, or both, you are keenly aware of the mountain that we are referring to.
-You have nothing to sell, until someone else, sells something else.
-This is a truth for any ISV that has built on top of anyone else’s platform.
-If your ISV solution runs on top of Dynamics 365 only, then you have even more hurdles that need to be cleared by someone else first.
-In that case you first have to hope that someone else is successful in selling Dynamics 365 against Salesforce.com.
-In either case, you have to hope that after the customer has spent significant wallet share on those licenses, they still have enough left for yours.
+As an ISV who has chosen to build on top of Dynamics 365 or Salesforce.com, you are keenly aware of the mountain we are referring to.
+You have nothing to sell until someone else sells something else.
+This is a truth for any ISV built on top of anyone else’s platform.
+If your ISV solution runs on top of Dynamics 365 only, you have even more hurdles that need to be cleared by someone else first.
+In that case, you first have to hope that someone else is successful in selling Dynamics 365 against Salesforce.com.
+In either case, you have to hope that after the customer has spent a significant wallet share on those licenses, they still have enough left for yours.
 Not a big deal if you offer widgets, but many ISVs offer critical business solutions.
 Sometimes the primary motivation of a customer to even move forward is to get what you have… but they have to make a stop first.

 It was what it was

 There are probably a few reasons you chose to build on top of Dynamics 365 at the time.
-Most likely you wanted to tap into Microsoft’s existing Dynamics 365 customer base.
-Maybe Dynamics 365 offered a bunch of capabilities that were related to your IP, but you did not want to have to build, like platform, security model etc. Maybe, depending on how long ago you started, overcoming a $40/PUPM license, before the client could buy your IP was not that big a deal.
+You most likely wanted to tap into Microsoft’s existing Dynamics 365 customer base.
+Maybe Dynamics 365 offered many capabilities related to your IP, but you did not want to have to build, like platform, security model, etc. Depending on how long ago you started, overcoming a $40/PUPM license before the client could buy your IP was not that big a deal.
 Now that license may be $95/PUPM or more.
-Maybe you have already captured most of your share of customers willing to pay the big money.
+Maybe you have already captured most of your share of customers willing to pay big money.
 Is that the end?
 How do we know all this?
-RapidStartCRM also used to run on top of Microsoft Dynamics 365 when we originally launched it in 2015!
+RapidStartCRM also used to run on top of Microsoft Dynamics 365 when we initially launched it in 2015!

 The Power Platform

 You may be aware of Microsoft’s Power Platform.
-Is was a bold move by Microsoft, fueled by their desire to become a “Platform” company.
-A desire that is much stronger than their desire to be an applications company.
+It was a bold move by Microsoft, fueled by its desire to become a “Platform” company and a much stronger passion than its desire to be an applications company.
 You may also be aware that Dynamics 365 runs on top of this Power Platform, which used to be an integral component of Dynamics 365 that has since been “separated”.
 You may have considered building a version of your solution to run on this Power Platform, but it was not a “complete” enough solution without your having to build a bunch of other stuff.
-But the Power Platform is growing exponentially faster than Dynamics 365 and you are missing out.
+But the Power Platform is growing exponentially faster than Dynamics 365, and you are missing out.

 RapidStartCRM as a “Front-end”

 RapidStartCRM is our free, Simple-to-Use CRM that runs on the Power Platform.
-It was the first, and is the fastest growing, CRM solution built on the Power Platform with over 50,000 users and growing about 10%/month.
+It was the first and is the fastest-growing CRM solution built on the Power Platform, with over 100,000 users and growing about 10%/month.
 Why might this be something for you to consider?
-Well, its free for starters.
-It is also a very well built, simple solution for managing Prospects, Contacts , Accounts, Opportunities and Cases… the Bread and Butter of all CRM solutions, including Dynamics 365.
+Well, it is free for starters.
+It is also a very well built, simple solution for managing Prospects, Contacts, Accounts, Opportunities, and Cases… the Bread and Butter of all CRM solutions, including Dynamics 365.
 It is the perfect front-end for your solution.
 The best news is that it runs on a Microsoft license that costs as low as $5/PUPM!
 How is that for leveling the mountain?

 How would this Change your World?

 You no longer have to wait for someone else to do something.
-You can now directly offer your customers a complete solution at a fraction of the cost, while maintaining 100% of your margin.
-No channel required.
-Customer buys some low cost licenses directly from Microsoft, installs our free RapidStartCRM app from AppSource and then installs the RapidStartCRM version of your solution.
-Done, done and done!
+You can now directly offer your customers a complete solution at a fraction of the cost while maintaining 100% of your margin.
+No channel is required.
+The customer buys some low-cost licenses directly from Microsoft, installs our free RapidStartCRM app from AppSource, and then installs the RapidStartCRM version of your solution.
+Done, done, and done!

 How can we help?